mngugi/Nixes/README.md

 All done!

 ```
-4. Connect to MySQL Database as root user and create a test database.
+**4. Connect to MySQL Database as root user and create a test database.**

 ```sql
 $ sudo mysql -u root -p